Introduction

 We would like the implementation to reside in a separate Android library so that it can be easily integrated into any other application.

-The motions can be captured on the phone with several sensors: accelerometer, gyroscope, magnetometer, etc. Later, the batch of these motions can be used in machine learning algorithms for training and subsequent recognition.
+The motions can be captured with a gesture sensor in mobile, e.g. accelerometer, gyroscope, magnetometer, etc. Later, the batch of these motions can be used in machine learning algorithms for training and subsequent recognition.

 To capture the data, an Android application will be developed.
 Preprocessing and training will be performed on a PC in a Jupyter Notebook environment using Python and the TensorFlow library.
 Gesture recognition will be implemented in a demo Android application with resulting training data.
 Finally, we will develop a ready-to-use Android library for gesture recognition that can be easily integrated into other applications.